-7 Conclusion
+6 Conclusion

 In this paper, the process of information propagation through a cascade hierarchy of Linguistic Decision Trees for multiattribute decision problems is investigated.
-We develop a genetic algorithm with the training algorithm LID3 in wrapper to optimise cascade hierarchies for decision making, and examine the performance of the optimal cascade hierarchies on two benchmark databases.
-Pima Diabetes and Wisconsin Breast Cancer databases from UCI machine learning repository.
+We develop a genetic algorithm with the training algorithm LID3 in wrapper to optimise cascade hierarchies for decision making, and examine the performance of the optimal cascade hierarchies on two benchmark databases, Pima Diabetes and Wisconsin Breast Cancer databases from UCI machine learning repository.
 The experimental results show that an optimal cascade hierarchy can achieve better performance in the ordinary accuracy at threshold 0.5 and in the area under ROC curves than a single LDT.
 The number of rules induced by the optimal cascade hierarchy is much lower than a single LDT, when the relationship between a class and the input attributes is highly uncertain and nonlinear.
 However, accuracy tends to decrease with higher thresholds.
-More importantly, the cascade linguistic attribute hierarchy present cascade transparent linguistic rules, which are useful for analyzing the effect of different attributes on the decision making.